Updates

 What Doesn’t

-• Sora access is closing โ€” API shuts September 24, 2026
+• Sora access is closing — API shuts September 24, 2026 (OpenAI confirmed)

-• Generative AI credits charged at API rate on top of plan โ€” burns fast
+• Generative AI credits charged at API rate — burns fast at Ultra quality

-• One Ultra-quality VEO 3.1 clip = 160 credits โ†’ ~6 clips/month on Plus
+• One Ultra VEO 3.1 clip = 160 credits → ~6 one-minute clips/month on Plus

-• Credits expire monthly โ€” nothing rolls over
+• Credits expire monthly — nothing rolls over

-• AI scripts are structured and competent โ€” and read like a press release.
-Plan to rewrite.
+• AI scripts read like a press release.
+Plan to rewrite 50–80% of every draft.

-• Support rated 2.9/5 on Trustpilot โ€” chatbot-first, slow escalation
+• Support rated 2.9/5 on Trustpilot — chatbot-first, slow escalation

 • Refunds refused within 24 hours per multiple verified G2 reports

-Try InVideo AI Free โ€” No Card Required โ†’ See All Plans โ†’ Free plan: 10 min/week generation, watermarked
+Try InVideo AI Free — No Card Required → See All Plans → Free plan: 10 min/week generation, watermarked

 Before Anything Else

-InVideo AI vs InVideo Studio โ€” Two Products, One Brand, Very Different Things
+InVideo AI vs InVideo Studio — Two Products, One Brand.
+Mixing Them Up Is How Most Confused Reviews Happen.

 InVideo runs two entirely separate products under the same name.
-Mixing them up is how most confused reviews happen โ€” and how most people end up on the wrong plan.
+Mixing them up is how most confused reviews happen — and how most people end up on the wrong plan.

 InVideo AI is what this review covers.
-You type a description โ€” “create a 90-second explainer about why electric cars cost less to run, professional tone” โ€” and the platform writes the script, selects footage, adds voiceover, puts captions on, drops music under, and delivers a finished video.
+You type a description — “create a 90-second explainer about why electric cars cost less to run, professional tone” — and the platform writes the script, selects footage, adds voiceover, puts captions on, drops music under, and delivers a finished video.
 The interface is a chat window.
 You refine through conversation, not by dragging clips around a timeline.
-It is built for people who need video content and don’t know how to edit.
-That is not a criticism.
-That is a precise description of the product’s design intent and its ideal customer.

 InVideo Studio is a traditional template-based video editor with a timeline, manual trimming, text overlays, and a template library.
 It’s a completely different product for people who want hands-on control.
 When you see G2 and Capterra reviews describing confusing interfaces or difficulty hitting specific edit outcomes, a significant portion are describing Studio.
 This review is entirely about InVideo AI.
-If Studio is what you’re evaluating, you’re reading the wrong one.

 The Story Everyone Is Searching

-Sora Shutdown Timeline โ€” Confirmed from OpenAI’s Help Center
+Sora Shutdown Timeline — Confirmed from OpenAI’s Help Center

 Sora app and web platform: closes April 26, 2026.
 Sora API (which powers InVideo’s Sora integration): closes September 24, 2026.
 If you’ve generated content directly in Sora, export it before April 26.
 InVideo subscribers using Sora through InVideo’s interface have access until September 24.
 After that date, the integration stops working.
+Source: OpenAI Help Center

-What InVideo AI Loses โ€” and What It Doesn’t
+What InVideo AI Loses — and What It Doesn’t

 Sora was InVideo’s headline model, not its core engine.
-Everything that actually makes InVideo AI useful day-to-day โ€” the conversational interface, the 16-million-asset stock library, the script generation, the voice cloning, the multilingual pipeline โ€” is completely unaffected.
+Everything that actually makes InVideo AI useful day-to-day — the conversational interface, the 16-million-asset stock library, the script generation, the voice cloning, the multilingual pipeline — is completely unaffected.
 What InVideo loses is the marketing story: the “$28/month for Sora 2 plus VEO 3.1” pitch that every competitor review is still running disappears after September 24.

 What InVideo does not lose is substantial.
-VEO 3.1 is active, available, and genuinely strong.
-Kling AI is fully integrated.
-These two together are a competitive generative video offering โ€” and in specific respects a technically better one than Sora was providing.
+VEO 3.1 is active and strong.
+Kling 3.0 is fully integrated.
+Seedance 2.0 is available on Max and higher plans.
 VEO 3.1’s character consistency across multi-scene sequences outperformed Sora’s equivalent capability.
-Kling’s motion physics were better for product demos and action sequences.
+Kling 3.0’s motion physics were better for product demos and action sequences.
 The model InVideo is losing was its most famous.
 Not its most capable.

 What This Means for Your Decision